 Smaller government has historically equated to a happier you.
 Again, educate me on this if you can find an exception.
 Meanwhile let me share with you what a big government does to its people:

-Caption: Chinese Famine Post Mao's Revolution.
-Human Life Has No Value in a Communist State.
+Chinese Famine Post Mao's Revolution.
+Human life has no value in a communist state.
 In India, we do face this issue though not nearly at the same level, thankfully.

-Meanwhile, this was America in the 1960s:
+Meanwhile, this was America in the 1960s

-I’d end this article right here, because just like the government, I like to keep my articles small because truth doesn’t need a lot of explanations, by saying this: “Socialists take away your rights because they don’t believe that human beings are inherently good, (classical) Liberalism negates this view and says, when left on his own, an individual finds his way to fulfilling his happiness, perhaps by contributing something to the society perhaps not, it’s his choice”.
+I’m ending this article right (because just like the government, I like to keep my articles small because truth doesn’t need a lot of explanations) by saying this: “Socialists take away your rights because they don’t believe that human beings are inherently good, (classical) liberalism negates this view and says, when left on his own, an individual finds his way to fulfilling his happiness, perhaps by contributing something to the society perhaps not, it’s his choice”.

 And the result?
 USSR collapsed after starving millions not only of food but of choice too.
 I hope we can save our country from this atrocity too, Jai Hind.

 (Fun Fact: Many Soviet Spies Deployed In USA, Never Returned)